-- 8. What assessment is needed to determine the eligibility of Deaf and Hard of Hearing? - An otological evaluation to be completed by an Otolaryngologist (Ear, Nose, and Throat Physician).
-This assessment must be completed on the district form to make sure that all required information is provided. - An audiological assessment (unaided and aided) to be completed by a certified Audiologist.
+8. What assessment is needed to determine the eligibility of Deaf and Hard of Hearing?

+- An audiological assessment (unaided and aided) to be completed by a certified Audiologist.
 (A hearing screening by a school nurse is inadequate.)
 This assessment is recommended to be completed on the district form to make sure that all required information is provided.
-Implications of the hearing loss are required on the audiological evaluation.

-- A speech and language assessment including a communication assessment to be completed by the Speech-Language Pathologist.
+Implications of the hearing loss are required on the audiological evaluation. - A speech and language assessment including a communication assessment to be completed by the Speech-Language Pathologist.
 A certified teacher of the deaf may assist with the communication assessment for school age students or assist in completing the communication assessment for birth to two year olds. - A Full Individual Evaluation, including cognitive, functional and academic information to bed completed by an Educational Diagnostician or LSSP.
 Data must be reviewed to determine if the student's educational performance is adversely affected by the loss of hearing.